csecrestjr/Login-Form/README.md

 #Known issues

 * The runtime returns no feedback about the existence of a username.
-* Bullet list This is by design if no SQL is installed you must connect to local db for connection string to run the app.
+* This is by design if no SQL is installed you must connect to local db for connection string to run the app.
 * Sub-nested bullet etc <add name="Database1Entities" connectionString="metadata=res://*/Model1.csdl|res://*/Model1.ssdl|res://*/Model1.msl;provider=System.Data.SqlClient;provider connection string=&quot;data source=(LocalDB)\mssqllocaldb;attachdbfilename=|DataDirectory|\Database1.mdf;integrated security=True;MultipleActiveResultSets=True;App=EntityFramework&quot;" providerName="System.Data.EntityClient" />

 #Comments welcome to Calvin Secrest, clsecrest2@gmail.com